mstjernfelt/ExcelToAzureTable/README.md

-# Excel to Azure Table Updater
+# Azure Table Update Script

-This project contains a Python script that updates an Azure table with data from an Excel file.
+This script updates an Azure table with data from Excel files.

+## How it works

+1. The script first reads settings from a `settings.json` file.
+If the file does not exist, it will prompt the user to enter the Azure storage account name, account key, and table name.
+These settings are then saved to `settings.json` for future use.

+2. The script then iterates over all Excel files (`.xlsx`) in the `data` folder.
+For each file, it does the following:
+    - Extracts the table name from the file name (minus the extension)
+    - Creates an instance of the `ExcelToAzure` class with the account name, account key, and table name
+    - Calls the `create_table` method to create the table in Azure
+    - Calls the `update_table` method to update the table with the data from the Excel file

-## Dependencies
+## Requirements

-The script uses the following Python libraries:
+- Python 3
 - pandas
-- azure.cosmosdb.table.tableservice
+- azure-cosmosdb-table
-- azure.cosmosdb.table.models
+- openpyxl

 ## Class: ExcelToAzure